Caravan Maintenance Image

 It is imperative that you test the braking system for proper “balance” before you head off.
 Check on a safe gravel or wet road, before testing them at a higher speed on a dry sealed road.

-Its important to remember any work done with your brakes should be done by a professional.
+It’s important to remember that any work done with your brakes needs to be done by a professional.

 Handbrake